Fairy friends near and far,

 Guard my worries in this jar.

 Looking for a fun and simple craft that will bring a little magic and light to your child’s day?
 Do you have a child struggling with anxiety or fears?
 Especially at night?
 Try making this Fairy Garden Jars that includes sparkly lights.
-It can be used to help a child cope with their worries, and makes a wonderful night light that you can take anywhere, even camping!
+It can be used to help a child cope with their worries and anxiety.

 HOW TO MAKE A FAIRY JAR